tallpauley/wordsiv/README.md

 While designing a typeface, it is useful to examine text with a partial character set.
 Wordsiv tries its best to generate realistic-*looking* text with whatever glyphs are available.

-Wordsiv can do things like:
+#### Wordsiv can do things like:

-- Determine the character set from a font file
+- Determine available glyphs from a font file
 - Generate sorta-realistic-*looking* text with a variety of models
 - Filter words by number of characters and approximate rendered width

-### Vision
+#### Wordsiv hopes to:

-- Easily extensible & multi-lingual (multi-script??) meaningless language generation
+- be an easy-to-use and easy-to-extend meaningless language generation framework
-- Easy-to-use Pythonic interface, which allows advanced customization for those interested
+- support many languages and scripts (please help me!)

-### Wordsiv is NOT
+#### Wordsiv is NOT

 - A realistic langauge generator
 - A [responsible human forming sentences](#ethical-guidelines)

 ## Installation

-First, install wordsiv
+First, install wordsiv with pip:

 ```bash
 # For now, we install straight from git
 $ pip install git+https://github.com/tallpauley/wordsiv  # byexample: +timeout=10 +pass
 ```

-Next, you'll need to install one or more source packages from the [tallpauley/wordsiv-source-packages](https://github.com/tallpauley/wordsiv-source-packages/releases) repo:
+Next, install one or more source packages from the [releases page](https://github.com/tallpauley/wordsiv-source-packages/releases) of the [wordsiv-source-packages](https://github.com/tallpauley/wordsiv-source-packages) repo:

 ```bash